-Prerequisite: BIO 214 with a minimum grade of C- or (BIO 215 with a minimum grade of C- and BIO 216 with a minimum grade of C-).
+Prerequisite: BIO 215 with a minimum grade of D and BIO 216 with a minimum grade of D.

 BIO 447.
 Cellular Neurobiology.
 3 Hours.

 Study of the structure and function of the nervous system emphasizing the subcellular, electrochemical, and signaling properties of neurons that establish the foundation for functional neural circuits and neuronal plasticity.
 This course places special emphasis on the experimental foundation of modern principles.